pace-of-mind/music-chips.com/_chips/_todo/_the-rule-of-threes.md

 ---
-name: The Rule of Threes
+title: The Rule of Threes
 description: >
   Short description of the chip
 yt_video: